Copper: Coordination chemistry

 Many other oxyanions form complexes; these include copper(II) acetate, copper(II) nitrate, and copper(II) carbonate.
 Copper(II) sulfate forms a blue crystalline pentahydrate, the most familiar copper compound in the laboratory.
 It is used in a fungicide called the Bordeaux mixture.

 Polyols, compounds containing more than one alcohol functional group, generally interact with cupric salts.
 For example, copper salts are used to test for reducing sugars.
 Specifically, using Benedict's reagent and Fehling's solution the presence of the sugar is signaled by a color change from blue Cu(II) to reddish copper(I) oxide.
 Schweizer's reagent and related complexes with ethylenediamine and other amines dissolve cellulose.
-Amino acids such as cystine form very stable chelate complexes with copper(II) including in the form of metal-organic biohybrids (MOBs).
-Many wet-chemical tests for copper ions exist, one involving potassium ferrocyanide, which gives a brown precipitate with copper(II) salts.
+Amino acids form very stable chelate complexes with copper(II).

 Organocopper chemistry

 Compounds that contain a carbon-copper bond are known as organocopper compounds.
 They are very reactive towards oxygen to form copper(I) oxide and have many uses in chemistry.
 They are synthesized by treating copper(I) compounds with Grignard reagents, terminal alkynes or organolithium reagents; in particular, the last reaction described produces a Gilman reagent.
 These can undergo substitution with alkyl halides to form coupling products; as such, they are important in the field of organic synthesis.
-Copper(I) acetylide is highly shock-sensitive but is an intermediate in reactions such as the Cadiot-Chodkiewicz coupling and the Sonogashira coupling.
+Copper(I) acetylide is highly shock-sensitive but is an intermediate in reactions such as the Cadiot–Chodkiewicz coupling and the Sonogashira coupling.
 Conjugate addition to enones and carbocupration of alkynes can also be achieved with organocopper compounds.
 Copper(I) forms a variety of weak complexes with alkenes and carbon monoxide, especially in the presence of amine ligands.

 Copper(III) and copper(IV)

 Copper(III) is most often found in oxides.
 A simple example is potassium cuprate, KCuO2, a blue-black solid.
 The most extensively studied copper(III) compounds are the cuprate superconductors.
 Yttrium barium copper oxide (YBa2Cu3O7) consists of both Cu(II) and Cu(III) centres.
 Like oxide, fluoride is a highly basic anion and is known to stabilize metal ions in high oxidation states.
 Both copper(III) and even copper(IV) fluorides are known, K3CuF6 and Cs2CuF6, respectively.

-Some copper proteins form oxo complexes, which also feature copper(III).
+Some copper proteins form oxo complexes, which, in extensively studied synthetic analog systems, feature copper(III).
 With tetrapeptides, purple-colored copper(III) complexes are stabilized by the deprotonated amide ligands.

-Complexes of copper(III) are also found as intermediates in reactions of organocopper compounds.
-For example, in the Kharasch–Sosnovsky reaction.
+Complexes of copper(III) are also found as intermediates in reactions of organocopper compounds, for example in the Kharasch–Sosnovsky reaction.